Boxwood topiary: how to cut a box hedge

 Time for topiary

 Depending on the size of the plant, it may take a few years to get it to the size you need.
-To promote strong growth, you should trim your boxwood during the growing season from May to the end of August.
+To promote strong growth, you should trim your boxwood during the growing season from May to late August.
 Regular pruning is also necessary for bushes that have already been shaped, with frequency depending on their growth.

 Boxwood should generally be cut back two to three times a year: first in May, then at the end of June, and again in August, depending on how dense you need it to be for the planned shape.
 With regular trimming and boxwood care, your beautiful topiary is sure to delight you for a long time to come.